einverne/dotfiles/README.md

 - bin/: executable shell scripts, Anything in bin/ will get added to your $PATH and be made available everywhere.
 - conf/: configuration file of zsh etc

-## Instruction under Linux
+## Instruction for vim

-Just run `./install.sh`, everything is done.
-Then Enter the vim run `:PlugInstall` to install all plugins.
+Enter the vim and then run `:PlugInstall` to install all plugins.

 ### install manually
 Or, you can do it manually follow the step: